Operable Wall Working GroupThe FIS Operable Wall working group was formed to represent, support and promote the Operable/Moveable Wall industry.

-Key challenges currently being addressed by the operable wall working group are:
+Key focal areas for the operable wall working group are:

 - Extending and promoting the Acoustic Verification Scheme

-- Develop guidance on inspecting maintaining and servicing operable walls
+- Maintaining and evolving guidance on inspecting maintaining and servicing operable walls

 - Develop a competency framework defining roles and responsibilities of key operatives in the sector

 - Digital information management, golden thread and operable walls

 - Complying with the Code for Construction Products Information requirements